yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/maintain_customize.md

 ## Create content with the Docsy theme

-For lots of information about how the content of a Docsy themed website is structured, and how to add different types of content (including documentation pages, blog posts, landing pages, community pages, and even static content), see [Docsy - Adding Content](https://www.docsy.dev/docs/adding-content/content/).
+To learn more about how the content of a Docsy themed website is structured, and how to add different types of content (including documentation pages, blog posts, landing pages, community pages, and even static content), see [Docsy - Adding Content](https://www.docsy.dev/docs/adding-content/content/).

 For more information on how the navigation and search work, see [Docsy - Navigation ansd Search](https://www.docsy.dev/docs/adding-content/navigation/).